ncatlab/nlab-content/pages/16346.md

 +-- {: .proof}
 ###### Proof

 It is clear that the [[spin group]] fixes the cocycle, and by the discussion at [[spin representation]] it preserves the bracket.
-Therefore it remains to be seen that the Spin group already exhausts the stabiizer group of bracket and cocycle.
+Therefore it remains to be seen that the Spin group already exhausts the stabilizer group of bracket and cocycle.
 For that observe that the 3-cocycle is

 $$
   (\psi,\phi, v) \mapsto \eta( [\psi,\phi], v )